When Do Ants Come Out During the Year? Expert Pest Tips

 +

-Ants usually show up in kitchens or bathrooms in late March when soil temps hit about 50 °F. They follow moisture and food trails, so early spring inspections help stop them.
+Ants usually show up in kitchens or bathrooms in late March when soil temps hit about 50°F. They follow moisture and food trails, so early spring checks help stop them before they spread.

 At what temperature do ants become active?